- Application Materials

 - Graduate Management Admission Test

-- A current resume (submitted via online application Supporting Documents upload)
+- Current resume (submitted via online application Supporting Documents upload)

 - MRED applicants are required to have a minimum of two years full-time work experience following completion of the bachelors degree.
 Experience must be in real estate or a closely related field.
 Students who have worked directly with real estate assets – such as development, construction, architecture, city planning, commercial real estate finance, commercial real estate brokerage, or real estate law – are best prepared for the MRED program.